chuckreynolds/Selfish-Fresh-Start/readme.txt

 * take functions I use regularly and bundle for IPO *(initial public offering)*

 == Upgrade Notice ==
-= 0.6.1 =
-Some new features and cleaner code. overall a pretty big update.
-= 0.5 =
-Some sites reporting issues w/ comments always off on posts. put back comment div for now until more testing.
-= 0.2 =
-Added additional features, one of which helps secure your WP site.
-Always stay up to date!

 == Other Notes ==
 * Built in Chandler AZ, Updated in San Francisco, CA. I always used a lot of these functions on every site to help clean up the admin stuff and do some basic settings and based on some twitter replies others wanted this too as a public plugin.
 So... here we go.
 Feel free to do pull requests or add issues on github: [Develop Branch on Github](https://github.com/chuckreynolds/Selfish-Fresh-Start/tree/develop)